DPsalmist/planet-plr/README.md

 # planet-plr
-A social media app for PLR
+A social media app for PLR - upcoming project